wireapp/generic-message-proto/README.md

 ### MessageEdit
 If the content of a previously sent message should be edited, a generic message of type `MessageEdit` has to be sent.
-It should reference the new content (for now only type `Text` can be edited) as well as the nonce of the message it is replacing.
+It should reference the new content (for now only type `Text` and `Multipart` can be edited) as well as the nonce of the message it is replacing.
 If an edit message is received which is referencing a non existent nonce it should be discarded.

 ### Confirmation
 If the reception of a previously sent message should be confirmed, a generic message of type `Confirmation` has to be sent.
 It should reference the message to be confirmed.
 Currently the confirmation comes in two flavours: `Read` and `Delivered`.